modernweb-dev/web/docs/guides/web-development/es-modules.md

 import foo from '../node_modules/foo/index.js';
 ```

-In NodeJS there is special logic to resolve modules imports so that you can use bare module imports or imports without file extensions:
+In NodeJS there is logic to resolve modules imports so that you can use bare module imports or imports without file extensions:

 ```js
 import foo from 'foo';